Apple Waffles with Cinnamon Apple Syrup

 Jump to Recipe

-Really any apple will work for this recipe.
-I recommend either Granny Smith, which is very tart and pairs well with the sweet waffle batter, or Honeycrisp or Gala which is slightly sweeter.
+Which apple is best?
+I recommend either Granny Smith, which is a very tart green apple and pairs well with the sweet batter, or Honeycrisp or Gala which is slightly sweeter.

-Whichever apples you choose, peel and core them, then grate them with a grater so that they cook well in the waffles.
+Whichever fresh apples you choose, peel and core them, then grate them with a grater so that they cook quickly inside the waffles.

 How do you make waffles fluffy?